 How does the certification process work?

-The certification process begins with an initial meeting to determine informally if the company is in compliance with the requirements of OHSAS 18001 and are ready for certification or if actions are needed before the certification audit takes place.
+The certification process begins with an initial meeting to determine informally if the company is in compliance with the requirements of OHSAS 18001 and is ready for certification or if actions are needed before the certification audit takes place.

 A final meeting will verify what must be completed before a certificate can be issued.